dmytrobazavluk/tasks/IMPLEMENTATION_NOTES.md

 ## Potential Gotchas for Future Changes

-1. **Adding features to drag-drop** — Remember edge case handling
-   - Current code prevents no-op moves (same position, adjacent)
-   - If modifying reorder logic, maintain these checks
-   - Test with tasks at start, middle, and end positions
+1. **Modifying Category model** — Impacts multiple files
+   - Changes to Category structure need migration function
+   - Update Task.isValidTask() if Category shape changes
+   - Sidebar needs to handle new category properties
+   - Export/import must include new fields

-2. **Changing completion date format** — Update validator and display
+2. **Changing category ID generation** — Test backward compatibility
-   - Modal uses datetime-local format (YYYY-MM-DDTHH:MM)
-   - Validation prevents future dates
-   - Display uses `formatDate()` for consistency
+   - Current: crypto.randomUUID() with fallback
+   - Old data uses UUIDs, new data must also use UUIDs
+   - Migration function should handle if IDs change
+   - Never change how category IDs are generated without migration

-3. **Adding more task grouping** — Update filter and rendering logic
+3. **Adding more task grouping** — Remember sidebar tabs are dynamic
+   - Today, categories, Closed Tasks are the three tab types
+   - If adding new grouping, may need new tab type
+   - Task counts must update for each tab type
+   - Reordering only works within Today tab

+4. **Changing persistence format** — Implement migration function
+   - New localStorage format must maintain backward compatibility
+   - Add migration function in migrations.js
+   - Update load() to call migration on old data
+   - Test round-trip: old format → load → new format

+5. **Adding context or state management** — Refactor gradually
+   - Currently using prop drilling, which works for this scale
+   - If migrating to Context, tests still work
+   - Components expect tasks and categories as props
+   - Changing prop names requires updating all components and tests

+6. **Modifying task grouping logic** — Remember multiple dependencies
-   - `getTaskGroups()` is the source of truth
+   - `taskGrouping.js` is the source of truth for grouping
-   - TaskList depends on group structure
+   - Sidebar depends on grouping for tab display
-   - Reordering only works within Today group

-4. **Moving from prop drilling to Context** — Good long-term improvement
-   - Would need to update component signatures
+   - TaskList uses grouping to render
-   - Tests would still work (no test dependency on prop names)
-   - Remember `showCompleted` affects countdown and grouping behavior
+   - Tests verify grouping behavior, update them if logic changes

 ---